Boston343/Secrets/README.md

         -   https://www.mongodb.com/try/download/shell
     -   You will then need to add both to your "PATH" environment variable
     -   You can then start your local MongoDB with the command "mongod", and the shell can be accessed with command "mongosh"
+-   Google 0Auth 2.0
+    -   Authentication / login using Google login
+        -   Requires you to have a project created in the [Google Developers Console](https://console.developers.google.com/)

 ## Dev Dependencies